 Here's a brief look at the schedule and the issues:

-For starters, the court will allow an expedited release of the audio recording of the proceedings.
+For starters, the court will allow audio recording of the proceedings.
 This is rare, but not unprecedented, and is usually reserved for big cases.

 The first time the court permitted audio recording was during Bush v.
 Gore in 2000.
 But don't expect a live feed of the case.
 And handheld devices aren't allowed in the court either, so there won't be any Tweeting of the arguments as they're happening.
 Audio and court transcripts will be turned around after arguments same day.
 Supporters and opponents of the law have extensive plans for reaction outside of court.